spraja08/GenAIMetroMap/README.md

 ## GenAI Scientists Path

 ### 4. LLM/SLM Foundations

+Explore the core components that make Large Language Models work, from attention mechanisms to transformer architectures, the internal workings of modern language models and their sequence processing capabilities.

 * **Multi-head Attention:** The attention mechanism allows a model to focus on relevant parts of the input sequence when predicting outputs.
 In Transformers, the Scaled Dot-Product Attention is the core mechanism, where each token attends to every other token in the sequence, weighted by learned relevance scores.
 * **Transformer Architecture:** The Transformer is a neural network architecture introduced in the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
 It relies entirely on the attention mechanism to draw global dependencies between input and output.
 It eliminates recurrence and convolutions, allowing for parallelization and scalability in deep learning.
 * **Output Sequence Generation:** In sequence-to-sequence tasks (e.g., language translation), the Transformer generates output tokens step-by-step using an autoregressive approach (predicting the next token based on previously generated tokens) or parallel decoding for some applications.